LongxingTan/open-retrievals/docs/source/index.rst

    <a class="github-button" href="https://github.com/LongxingTan/open-retrievals" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star LongxingTan/open-retrievals on GitHub">GitHub</a>

-Retrievals is an easy-to-use python framework supporting state-of-the-art embeddings, especially for information retrieval and rerank in NLP/LLM, based on PyTorch and Transformers.
+Retrievals is an easy, flexible, scalable framework supporting state-of-the-art embeddings, retrieval and reranking for information retrieval or RAG, based on PyTorch and Transformers.

-* Contrastive learning enhanced embeddings
+* Embeddings fine-tuned by Contrastive learning
-* LLM embeddings
+* Embeddings from LLM model

 Installation